Hereafter (film): Production

 Visual effects work was carried out by Los Angeles-based Scanline VFX.
-169 effects were created, the key sequence of which was the tsunami, which features "full CG water shots and CG water extensions to water plates, digital doubles, CG set extensions, matte paintings, digital make-up fx and full CG environments with extensive destruction, from toppling digital palm trees to colliding digital cars".
+170 visual effects were created, the key sequence of which was the tsunami, which features "full CGI water shots and CGI water extensions to water plates, digital doubles, CGI set extensions, matte paintings, digital make-up FX and full CGI environments with extensive destruction, from toppling digital palm trees to colliding digital cars".
 An effect described as the "hereafter effect" also appears, "[giving] the viewer glimpses into the afterlife".

+Music

 Release

 After initial speculation by Variety that the film would be released in December 2010, Warner Bros. announced that Hereafter would go on general release in the United States and Canada on October 22, 2010.

 A pre-release screening of Hereafter was held on August 10, 2010.
-The film had its world premiere on September 12, 2010 at the 2010 Toronto International Film Festival.
+The film had its world premiere on September 12, 2010, at the 2010 Toronto International Film Festival.
 The theatrical trailer was attached to The Town and Life as We Know It.
-Hereafter was also screened on October 10, 2010 as the Closing Night Film of the 48th New York Film Festival.
+Hereafter was also screened on October 10, 2010, as the Closing Night Film of the 48th New York Film Festival.
 The film was given a limited release on October 15, 2010.

 The film premiered in Japan on February 19, 2011.

 A few days after the 11 March 2011 earthquake and tsunami in Japan, the film was withdrawn from all cinemas in that country, two weeks earlier than originally planned.
 "Warner Bros. spokesperson Satoru Otani said the film's terrifying tsunami scenes were 'not appropriate' at this time."

 Critical reception

 Hereafter has received mixed reviews from critics.
-On Rotten Tomatoes 47% of 235 reviews were positive, with an average rating of 5.70/10.
+On Rotten Tomatoes 48% of 233 reviews were positive, with an average rating of 5.70/10.
 The website's critical consensus reads: "Despite a thought-provoking premise and Clint Eastwood's typical flair as director, Hereafter fails to generate much compelling drama, straddling the line between poignant sentimentality and hokey tedium."
-Metacritic, gave the film a weighted average score of 56% based on 41 reviews.
+Metacritic, gave the film a weighted average score of 56% based on 42 reviews.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on a scale of A+ to F.

 Roger Ebert, gave it four out of four, calling it a film that "considers the idea of an afterlife with tenderness, beauty and a gentle tact.
 I was surprised to find it enthralling."
-Justin Chang of Variety called it "A beguiling blend of the audacious and the familiar; it dances right on the edge of the ridiculous and at times even crosses over, but is armored against risibility by its deep pockets of emotion, sly humor and matter-of-fact approach to the fantastical."
+Justin Chang of Variety called it: "A beguiling blend of the audacious and the familiar; it dances right on the edge of the ridiculous and at times even crosses over, but is armored against risibility by its deep pockets of emotion, sly humor and matter-of-fact approach to the fantastical."